countif/enas_nni/README.md

 # enas_nni
 ## Description
 >>ENAS is a algorithm for neural network search.
 It could learn neural network architecture via reinforcement learning.
 And it is much faster than NAS, designed by google.
->>nni is a system where we could run some algorithm on it.
+>>nni is a kind of automl system, designed by MSRA, where we could run some algorithm on it.
 >>This code is for running ENAS on nni.